Misiorny/sportradar/README.md

 ## Features

 - Display basic data taken from API.
+Data downloaded from page.
 (Step 1)
 - Display more data taken from API with visualisation of winner, loser and draw.
+Data downloaded from page.
 (Step 2)
 - Display data depending on chosen season.
 (Step 3)
 - Create subpage showing information about soccer teams.
 (Step 4)
 - Create advanced application by my own invention.
 (Step 5)